MyMT™ Blog

 Peri-menopause is now known as an inflammatory event and this inflammation is particularly evident in the brain, nervous system, blood vessels and muscles and liver.
 (McCarthy- & Raval, 2020).

-You’ve heard me talk about ‘Inflammaging’ over the past year, and this is the term given to the process of ageing which may result in pockets of inflammation occurring internally in cells and tissues.
+You’ve heard me talk about ‘Inflammaging’ over the past year.
+This is the term given to the process of ageing which may result in pockets of inflammation occurring internally in cells and tissues.

 One of the most important changes that women can therefore make to their daily routines, is to incorporate an anti-inflammatory diet.
 This is where Vitamin C and other anti-inflammatory nutrients come into the mix.

-That’s the purpose of MyMT™ as well as my Practitioner courses – to teach you the evidence behind some of these lifestyle changes.
+That’s the purpose of the MyMT™ Practitioner course – to teach you the evidence behind some of these lifestyle changes.

 Research from Otago University in New Zealand, supports the role that Vitamin C plays in our immune defense.

-This mighty vitamin supports various cellular functions of the immune system as well as supporting epithelial barrier function against pathogens in your skin (Carr & Maggini, 2017).
+This mighty vitamin supports various cellular functions of the immune system as well as supporting epithelial barrier function against pathogens in ageing skin (Carr & Maggini, 2017).

 The highest concentrations of collagen in the human body are found in tendons, skin, artery walls, the cornea in the eyes, the endomysium (this is the sheath which surrounds muscle fibres which gets tight as we lose oestrogen), cartilage and the organic part of bones and teeth.